-Accelerated Direct-Entry Master of Science in Nursing
+Accelerated Direct-Entry Master of Science in Nursing (MSN) Program

-You’ve decided to switch paths and pursue a career that gives you the ability to impact people’s lives, to be respected for your knowledge and empathy, and to have opportunities to learn and collaborate interprofessionally.
+You've decided to switch paths and pursue a career that gives you the ability to impact people’s lives, be respected for your knowledge and empathy, and have opportunities to learn and collaborate interprofessionally.

-Five semesters is all it takes for individuals with a bachelor's degree in a field other than nursing to earn a Master of Science in Nursing and become a licensed registered nurse (RN).
+Five semesters is all it takes for individuals with a bachelor's degree in a field other than nursing to earn a Master of Science in Nursing (MSN) and become a licensed registered nurse (RN).
 Graduates also are prepared to continue their education and become a nurse practitioner.

-Our Accelerated Direct-Entry MSN program offers:
+Our onsite Accelerated Direct-Entry MSN program offers:

 - Opportunities for interdisciplinary collaboration within the Academic Health Center (medical campus)